-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.We must confront the narrow perception that conformity is the route to success
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.We must confront the narrow perception that conformity is the route to success

 Bob Annibale is global director of inclusive finance and community development at Citi